XAI-liacs/LLaMEA/docs/llamea.rst

   instead of entire source files from the LLM.
 * **Population evaluation** – with ``evaluate_population=True`` the evaluation
   function ``f`` operates on lists of solutions, allowing batch evaluations.
+* **Warm start** - With every iteration LLaMEA archives its latest run, in `<experiment_log_directory>/llamea_config.pkl`.
+It not have `warm_start` class methods, that takes the path to `<experiment_log_directory>`, restores the latest object and warm starts the program.
+Using `.run()` on the restored object will continue from where program was quit, and continue updating the provided directory.
+*  **Initial Population** - After a cold start, initialisation of LLaMEA object one can use `.run(<experiment_log_directory>)` to start with latest individual from the run in described in that directory.
+Make sure to use similar initialisation criteria, as was use in the previous experiment.

 Initialization Parameters
 -------------------------